Time dispersion in quantum electrodynamics: Feynman rules

 The propagators are different, as noted in some detail in the text.
 The apparently covariant character of the SQM propagators falls apart under close examination: there is dispersion in the $x,y,z$ directions but not in $t$.
 As a result in SQM the intermediate particles are virtual; in TQM they are real.

 Photon propagator in SQM (\ref{eq:photons-sqm-prop-k}):

 Fermion propagator in SQM (\ref{eq:fermions-sqm-prop-p}):

 The $\imath\epsilon$ is used to pick out the contours so that positive frequencies are associated with forwards in time; negative with backwards in time.
 In TQM, at least in this initial analysis, we have found it helpful to break out the forward and backward components and deal with them separately.
-Photon propagator in TQM (\ref{eq:photons-tqm-prop-k}):